defenseunicorns/uds-core/docs/configuration/uds-operator.md

 ```
 Setting `serviceAccountsEnabled: true` requires `standardFlowEnabled: false` and is incompatible with `publicClient: true`.

-If needed, multiple clients can be added to the same application: an authservice client, an device flow client and as many service account clients as required.
+If needed, multiple clients can be added to the same application: an AuthService client, a device flow client, and as many service account clients as required.

 ### SSO Client Attribute Validation